Last updated 11th November 2021

-Individual costs for laying a 20 square metre patio including supplying slabs, excavating turf, laying hardcore, laying patio slabs and brush-in pointing - Total Cost: £1,800
+Individual costs for laying a 10 square metre patio with concrete paving slabs - Total Cost: £1000

 The average labour cost for landscape gardeners is approximately £110-£180 per day.
 It is common for a landscape gardener to also have an assistant or labourer, which will add approximately £100 per day to the labour costs.

-To reduce the labour cost, you could remove any existing patio, decking or turf yourself if you are able.
+To reduce the labour cost, you could remove any existing patio, decking or turf yourself.
 If you are confident about what depth to dig down to, allowing for sub-base, mortar and paving then this is also something you could do leaving only the laying of the slabs to the professional.
-This should reduce the patio laying costs.

 The size of your garden and more directly the amount of space you allocate for a patio will impact the price you pay both for materials and labour.
-If there a large space, you may consider allowing some space for cheaper ground covering such as grass or laying pebbles on a portion of the garden.
-This is something you could potentially do yourself further reducing your labour expense.
+If you have a large space, you may consider allowing some space for cheaper ground covering such as grass or laying pebbles on a portion of the garden.
+This is something you could potentially do yourself to further reduce your labour expenses.

-For a small project, 2 people are the normal mode of working.
-However, for larger or more involved work it may be prudent to have another pair of hands, if only for lifting and moving things around.
+For a small project, two tradespeople would be sufficient.
+However, for larger or more involved work it may be necessary to have another pair of hands, if only for lifting and moving things around.
 It will cost more but will ensure the work doesn’t go over schedule.

-When planning your patio, potentially the most important decision you need to make is the position within your garden.
+When planning your patio, potentially the most important decision you need to make is the position of the patio within your garden.
 Most traditional patios are outside the back door of the property, making the transition from inside to outside easy and accessible.

 Shelter and privacy are also important considerations.
-Walls, fences and hedges can provide both, so perhaps an area that has these factors is what you want.
-If this area is away from the house, then you may want to install a path for access and to protect your grassed area.
+Walls, fences and hedges can provide both, so perhaps an area that has these feature is what you want.
+If this area is away from the house, then you may want to install a path for access and to protect your grass.